aziz-ullah-khan/firefox-bugs-classifications/README.md

-# firefox-bugs-classifications
+# Firefox Bugs Classifications

 ### Firefox bugs are the issues found in the Mozilla Firefox.
-Collected the data from the official website of the [Mozilla]('https://bugzilla.mozilla.org/describecomponents.cgi').
+Collected the data from the official website of the [Mozilla](https://bugzilla.mozilla.org/describecomponents.cgi)
 #### Sample bug is displayed herein:

 |Bug ID |	Type	| Summary	| Product	| Component |	Assignee |Status	| Resolution	| Updated